mjseok/OSS_team1/README.md

 ```
 The two players select their symbols and then alternately display them on the 3X3 board.
 Winning or losing is determined by placing the same symbol on the horizontal, vertical or diagonal line first.
+Detailed information about Tic Tac Toe can be found through the 'Y' or 'y' key.
-In addition, the player's information of the game and the winner of the game can be saved as a text file(Leaderboard), and the previous record can be checked through the Leaderboard.
+In addition, the player's information of the game and the winner of the game can be saved as a text file, and the previous record can be checked through the leaderboard.

+Press '1' to start the game.
+Press '2' to print the LeaderBoard.
+Press '3' to exit the game.

+There is also a computer-to-player matchup for single players.
 ```